Can you be with someone with COVID and not get it?

 3. Practice good hand hygiene: Wash your hands frequently with soap and water for at least 20 seconds, or use hand sanitizer containing at least 60% alcohol.
 Avoid touching your face.

-4. Ensure proper ventilation: If indoors, open windows or use air purifiers to improve air circulation and reduce the concentration of viral particles.
+4. 確保適當的通風： If indoors, open windows or use air purifiers to improve air circulation and reduce the concentration of viral particles.

 5. Limit duration of contact: The longer the duration of close contact, the higher the risk of transmission.
 Minimize the time spent in close proximity to an infected individual.